gangz1o/gptui/README.md

 ### ✨ About

-`np-custome-ui` is a clean and modern stylesheet tailored for NP-based torrent tracker UIs.
+`gptui` is a clean and modern stylesheet tailored for NP-based torrent tracker UIs.
 It brings a modern look with features like glassmorphism, rounded corners, shadows, and clean layout — heavily inspired by macOS/iOS design language.

 ---